– The Most Artistic Detective Anime (That isn’t Really a Detective Fiction)

 With the exception of the very “fast” final episode, Mnemosyne is a very tight, well-managed anime.
 By that I mean that every scene, almost every action, has its place.
 There would be something missing if you cut five or ten minutes from this show.
 Compare this to other anime or even television shows—think of how many scenes are just there for fun and may not add anything to the overall story—and you will quickly see why this is a complement.

 The opening scene is a great example.
-Any good anime, television show, novel, play—any art form with a temporal aspect should tell you what it will be about within the first twenty or so minutes of the experience.
+Any good anime, television show, novel, play—any art form with a temporal aspect should tell you what it will be about within the first twenty or so of the experience.
 The simple explanation is that you need to make sure your audience knows what they’re in for.
 Some people, certain academics anyway, call this the “program” of a narrative.
 Like the program you get if you go to a play or performance, the program of an anime tells you what’s going to happen, but skips the juicy details.
 If you’re in, your mind will ready itself for the payoff of the show.
-If no, you can switch away knowing that you won’t be missing anything you wanted to see.
+If not, you can switch away knowing that you won’t be missing anything you wanted to see.

 Mnemosyne opens with the intro song, which I might get into later, and then an opening scene.
 A woman is running up a stairwell from someone, a predator—a mercenary, sent to kill her.
 The setting is dark and urban, I might even call it noir, but I don’t know enough about the noir genre to correctly categorize anything.
-Who we presume is our hero makes it to a door, wearing only a button up shirt.
+The woman who we presume is our hero makes it to a door, wearing only a button up shirt.
 It’s locked!
-Moving fast, she pulls out some steel and picks the lock, locking it behind her.
+Moving fast, she pulls out some steel and picks the lock, sealing it behind her.
 Running up the stairs, she makes it to the rooftop just as the mercenary breaks the door down behind her.
-The, the mercenary arrives, armed with a shotgun.
+The mercenary arrives, armed with a shotgun.
 She spots her target and shots are fired.
-Rin sprints beneath the night sky and jumps to the other roof.
-Our hero didn’t make the jump—she’s hanging by one hand.
+Rin, the protagonist, sprints beneath the night sky and jumps to the other roof.
+But our hero didn’t make the jump—she’s hanging by one hand.
 The mercenary smiles, and shoots her.
 We watch Rin fall to the ground, dead, followed (rather artistically) by her dismembered arm.
 The mercenary leaves, but not before crushing Rin’s fallen glasses beneath her foot.So, is this programmatic of the anime?
 Simply put, yes.
 There are a few important elements.
 The first would be the violence.
 Not just blood, but a full disembodied limb.
 It’s enough to give it its well-earned R+ rating at the very least.
 Later, there are at least two scenes of torture, so an audience had better be expecting something along those lines.
 The touch of nudity is also important, if only because there’s a bit of sexuality and nudity in the anime.
 Violence an nakedness are ever-present aspects of Mnemosyne, so a viewer should know right away that there’s a potential for their depiction.
 More important than the violence, however, is Rin’s reaction to it.
 She is very calm, despite her doom.
 This is also meaningful.
 It is a valid expression of the overall tone of the anime.
 Mnemosyne: Mnemosyne no Musume-tachi is a calm, intelligent deliberation on the value of life and immortality.

 After this opening scene, Rin wakes up in her bed.
 A scene later, she’s in an office, wearing standard professional clothing, complete with a vest and tie.
 Is this a flashback?
 We’re left wondering for quite a few more scenes.
 We find out that Rin’s job is something of a jack-of-all trades type private investigator.
 Almost a Jessica Jones, without all the edginess.
 Shortly after, we meet another very important character, the character with the problem for the episode.
 He’s being hunted by some men in suits, and using swift and deadly combat abilities she saves him and they begin to talk.